What is an MBA in Hospitality Management

 Online GMAT Scores

-Student / Faculty Ratio for an MBA Hospitality Program
+Student / Faculty Ratio for MBA Hospitality Management Programs

 The best MBA Student/Faculty ratio in Hospitality is 1.31 compared to the worst on-campus Student/Faculty ratio of 14.37.
 The lower the ratio, the better it is for students.
 This is especially true in the field of Hospitality where hands-on practical experience is critical to the B-Students overall success.
 Students attending a graduate Hospitality program receive personalized one-on-one attention from faculty mentors who have extensive experience in the industry.
 The Student/Faculty metric is a matter of personal preference and for those students who excel in large groups, may not need the low Student/Faculty ratio.
 The best Student/Faculty ratio for online MBA programs is 3.35 compared to the worst online Student/Faculty ratio of 9.00.
 The combination of cutting-edge eLearning platforms and innovative Blackboard courses make the online experience a rewarding one for prospective Hospitality students.
 The Student/Faculty ratio comes down to personal preference.
 For a B-Student interested in networking with professors and fellow students via a cohort style classroom environment, it's best to look for Hospitality programs with lower Student/Faculty ratios.
 If you don't mind the lecture hall environment, then a higher Student/Faculty ratio may be a suitable option for the prospective MBA applicant.